redhat-openshift-ecosystem/opct/docs/user.md

 You will need to destroy the OpenShift cluster under test separately.

-## Certification Failures <a name="review"></a>
+## Certification Tests Failures <a name="review"></a>

 Under any type of certification test failure, it is recommended to recreate the cluster under test.
 The certification tests check cluster metrics and logs which are persisted and this could impact subsequent certification tests.

-If you already know the reason for a certification failure then resolve the problem and re-run the provider certification tool again so a new certification archive is created.
+If you already know the reason for a test failure then resolve the problem and re-run the provider certification tool again so a new certification archive is created.

-If you are not sure why you have failed certification or if some of the tests fail intermittently, proceed with the troubleshooting steps below.
+If you are not sure why you have failed tests or if some of the tests fail intermittently, proceed with the troubleshooting steps below.

+> Note: When runing the `preview` release of the certification tool, it's expected to have failed tests reported on the archive, we are working to improve the accuracy.
+If you are sure the failed tests reported on the archive is not related to your environment, feel free to contact your Red Hat partner to share the feedback.

 ### Troubleshooting <a name="review-troubleshooting"></a>